WildMeOrg/old_wildme-docs/docs/developers/codex.md

       * Metadata is used to create AssetGroup and AssetGroupSighting records.
       * All Images for the upload are saved into a single AssetGroup on a local Gitlab instance.
       * Images are used to create Assets, which will be later associated with encounters.
-   * Houston sends image to SAGE for detectionn.
+   * Houston sends image to Sage for detectionn.
-      * Houston receives Annotation data from SAGE and creates lightweight Annotation records.
+      * Houston receives Annotation data from Sage and creates lightweight Annotation records.
       * The derived Annotation records are associated with the sent Asset, and available for researchers to use in matching.
       * An Asset does not always require an Annotation.
-SAGE detection may not find anything useful but this Asset will be reported as part of the Integrity checking for potential removal.
+Sage detection may not find anything useful but this Asset will be reported as part of the Integrity checking for potential removal.

 **Data query use case : Authorised user queries data.**
    * Houston validates that user is authorised (they are).
    * Houston requests data from EDM according to user request.
-   * Houston requests assets from SAGE associated with user request.
+   * Houston requests assets from Sage associated with user request.
-   * Houston displays combined ECM and SAGE data to user.
+   * Houston displays combined ECM and Sage data to user.

 **Data management use case : Researcher user curates and commits AssetGroupSighting from anonymous user.**
    * Houston validates that user is authorised (they are).
    * Front End promts user to curate the annotations into clusters, one per animal that will be used to create Encounters.
    * Once all Annotations are associated with Encounters the user commits the AssetGroupSighting in the frontend.
    * On commit a Sighting and the Encounters are created in Houston and the appropriate data is stored in EDM.
-   * Commit also starts the Identification process in SAGE.
+   * Commit also starts the Identification process in Sage.
    * Once Identification is complete, the Frontend promts the user to associate the annotation with an existing Individual or create a new one.